realm/realm-java-benchmarks/README.md

 influenced in a linear way from the outliers and median, while being better than average, is still influenced in a linear way.

 ### JIT

-If tests are being performed in a virtual machine that relies on just in time compilation (such as Dalvik) the first many runs of the tests will be influenced by the JIT execution.
+If tests are being performed in a virtual machine that relies on just in time compilation (such as Dalvik or Art on Android N) the first many runs of the tests will be influenced by the JIT execution.
 A way to alleviate this problem is to **perform some warm-up runs before starting to measure**.

 ### Issues with Measuring Time